eic/tutorial-jana2/_episodes/03-end-user-plugin.md

 As exercises try:

-Plot the positions of all the hits.
+1) Plot the positions of all the hits.

-Repeat only for hits with energy greater than 0.005 GeV.
+2) Repeat only for hits with energy greater than 0.005 GeV.

-Now lets plot the energy of the clusters (hint: BEMC.so      edm4eic::Cluster                                       EcalBarrelClusters)

-And lets get the positions of the clusters
+3) Try to plot similar histograms from the EcalEndcap.

 Feel free to play around with other objects and their properties (hint: when you ran eicrecon, you should have seen a list of all the objects that were available to you.
 You can also see this list by typing: eicrecon -Pplugins=myFirstPlugin -Pjana:nevents=0)

+Note: very shortly you will be adding a factory.
+After you do come back to this plugin and access your newly created objects